nouish/EzChestShop/.github/README.md

 ## Download

-You can find the most recent version for download [here](https://github.com/nouish/EzChestShop/releases/latest) on GitHub.
+You can find the most recent version for download [here](https://github.com/nouish/EzChestShop/releases/latest) on GitHub, or join [Discord](https://discord.gg/invite/gjV6BgKxFV) to chat.

 ## Support